AshwinRajendran/BA_Assignment222/README.md

 # BA_Assignment
-**LDA TOPIC model for Amazon product review "Patio, Lawn and Garden"**
+**LDA TOPIC model for Amazon product review "Patio, Lawn and Garden":**

 The following document consistes of an LDA topic model for the reviews of the Amazon product "Patio,Lawn and Garden".